NickVolynkin/makeup/README.md

     </html>
     ```

-2. Link the files for MakeUP script and styles to your page:
+1. Link the MakeUP script and styles files to your page:

    ```html
     <!DOCTYPE html>